kevinolega/callcentertrainingtips/_posts/2012-09-25-six-things-hired.md

 ### 1. I spoke in English All the time

 I texted my friends in English.
-I talked to my mom, my brother and my half siblings in English.
+I talked to my mom, my brother and my half- siblings in English.
 I spoke more often to my English speaking friends.
 I watched English shows and read English books.
 Later on since I can't talk to anyone during my commute to my interview I talked to myself in my head in English practicing my answers.

-### 2. I tried to imporve
+### 2. I tried to improve

 I knew I wasn't perfect.
-The fact that I'm not hired yet means I can do better at what I'm tryinh to do.
+The fact that I'm not hired yet means I can do better at what I'm trying to do.
 When I figure out how this works then it will be worth it but until I do I have to keep trying.

 ### 3. I went with friends